BrownEggsAndSam/BankApplication/readme.txt

       - Only attributes present in the current file are considered (ignoring new/deleted).
       - Field-by-field differences are reported.

-    The function creates a 'diff_details' dictionary for each row containing:
+    Each row gets a 'diff_details' dictionary:
       - 'new': True if the attribute is new.
       - 'deleted': True if the attribute is missing in current (only when full_comparison is True).
-      - For common attributes, keys for each field with differences (value is a tuple: (old, new)).
+      - For common attributes, keys for each field with differences (tuple: (old, new)).
     """
     if full_comparison:
         merged_df = pd.merge(ref_df, curr_df, on='Attribute Registry ID', how='outer',